 Programming command that is not run or executed when being read by the computer.
-A commonly used nonexecutable statement is a remark (REM) used in batch files and other Microsoft Windows and DOS programs.
+For example, a commonly used nonexecutable statement is REM (remark) used in batch files and other Microsoft Windows and DOS programs.

 |#||The pound symbol is a used to comment a line in programming languages such as Perl.
 This symbol is only required once at the beginning of what you want ignored.|

 |;||The semicolon is used to remark a line in an INI file and in AutoHotkey.
 This symbol is only required once at the beginning of the line.
 Note that it must be at the beginning of the line in an INI file.|

 |!||The exclamation mark is used in scripting programs to comment a line.
 This symbol is commonly required at the beginning of the line.|

 |/* */||Used to add a comment to a line in the C, PHP and other programming languages.
 The comment must begin with "/*" and end with "*/".
 The following is an example of how this may look.

 /* Computer Hope comment */

 |<!-- -->||Used in HTML and some other scripting languages.
 Begin the comment with "<!--" and end it with "-->" The following is an example of how this may look in the HTML code.

 |'||In Microsoft QBasic starting a line with single quote is a way of creating a nonexecutable line.|